prateek6/ecommerce/README.md

-# ecommerce
+# Problem Statement:
-Problem Statement: Make a console based java application which supports CRUD (Create, Read, Update, Delete) operations for e-commerce domain.
+Make a console based java application which supports CRUD (Create, Read, Update, Delete) operations for e-commerce domain.

 Application should be able to support following features: